RadotJar/faraway-fastness/_notes/japan-day3.md

 - Museum.
 Movie was good.
 Lots of information, dry and felt like cattle.
 - Sat and saw the jumping fish
 - Went quickly through castle.
 First but traditional but second part a museum.
 All levelled during bomb.
 Vending machine inside.
 Very busy
 - Found dinner faster, another Izakaya.
 Gave english menu.
 Similar to last night.
-Giant meat ball
+Giant meat ball.
+Got given a sweet
+- Peed and waited for a long time
+- Lush with minecraft bath bombs
+- Crepes at Giraffe Crepes